-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) People who live with those who are clinically extremely vulnerable or clinically vulnerable attend the workplace as normal; • Some people with particular characteristics may be at comparatively increased risk from coronavirus (COVID-19), as set out in the COVID-19 : review of disparities in risks and outcomes report.
-If people with significant risk factors express concerns an individual risk assessment will be completed to assess the risks to that individual and identify ways to reduce them to an acceptable level; • People who live with those who have comparatively increased risk from coronavirus (COVID-19) attend the workplace as normal; Staff, pupils & household members who are asymptomatic Staff, pupils, visitors, contractors, household members Potential spread of infectious disease School is actively engaging with the asymptomatic testing programme, promoting its benefits to staff, pupils and parents/carers; asymptomatic nousenoid members A separate risk assessment is in place for the LFD on-site testing programme and home testing programme; • The asymptomatic testing programme does not replace the current testing policy for those with symptoms.
-Anyone with symptoms (even if they recently had a negative LFD test result), will be advised to self-isolate immediately according to government guidelines and book a test ; On site LFD testing is available for small number of pupils who are unable or unwilling to test themselves at home.
-Staff, pupils & household members displaying signs Staff, pupils, visitors, contractors, Potential spread of infectious disease Staff, parents and pupils are made aware of the virus symptoms; of COVID-19 household members • Staff, other adults and pupils are instructed not to come into school if they or members of their household have coronavirus (COVID-19) symptoms , or have tested positive in at least the last 10 days in-line with the guidance for households with possible coronavirus infection ; Staff or pupils showing COVID-19 symptoms are sent home, reminded to self-isolate for 10 days, and instructed to arrange a test to see if they have COVID-19; Staff and parents are advised that other members of their household Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment
+PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) with the member of staff and will be reviewed on a regular basis or in the event of any significant changes; People who live with those who are clinically extremely vulnerable or clinically vulnerable attend the workplace as normal; • Some people with particular characteristics may be at comparatively increased risk from coronavirus (COVID-19), as set out in the COVID-19 : review of disparities in risks and outcomes report.
+If people with significant risk factors express concerns an individual risk assessment will be completed to assess the risks to that individual and identify ways to reduce them to an acceptable level; People who live with those who have comparatively increased risk from coronavirus (COVID-19) attend the workplace as normal; (Advice for those who are extremely clinically vulnerable can be found in the guidance on shielding and protecting people who are clinically extremely vulnerable from COVID-19).
+Staff, pupils & household members displaying signs Staff, pupils, visitors, contractors, Potential spread of infectious disease • Staff, parents and pupils are made aware of the virus symptoms; of COVID-19 household members Infectious disease • Staff, other adults and pupils are instructed not to come into school if they or members of their household have coronavirus (COVID-19) symptoms , in-line with the guidance for households with possible coronavirus infection ; Staff or pupils showing COVID-19 symptoms are sent home, reminded to self-isolate for 10 days and instructed to arrange a test to see if they have COVID-19; Staff and parents are advised that other members of their household (including any siblings) should self-isolate for 14 days from date of onset of symptoms; Staff and parents have been instructed to inform school immediately of the results of a test so that an assessment can be made of the potential impact on school;